CSAV: Company overview

 At the end of 2013, CSAV operated 50 container ships and 32 line services (plus feeder lines) across five continents, with approximately 2 million TEUs transported during 2013 CSAV invested about U.S. $1 billion in new ships, which entered into service within the past three years.
 Recently the company ordered the construction of seven new ships of 9,300 TEUs each at an additional investment of U.S. $600 million.

-The last of these new ships will be delivered in 2015.
+The last of these new ships was delivered in 2015.
 Its new, expanded own fleet will allow CSAV to significantly reduce fuel costs and replace leases.

 In 2013, CSAV's sales amounted to approximately US$3.2 billion.
 The company has a presence in 115 countries, generating approximately 90% of total revenues with its own agencies.

 CSAV is a global company with a long history: The integration in 1999 of Brazilian Libra and Uruguayan Montemar Marítima S.A. consolidated CSAV's strong presence along the East Coast of South America.
 By integrating Norasia in June 2000, the company strengthened its main east–west routes.
 As a result, CSAV has direct departures from the main ports of Asia, Europe, India and the Middle East today.